 How to Upgrade Your Wallaroo Ops

-Organizations can upgrade Wallaroo to new versions, preserving their workspaces, model uploads, ML workload orchestrations, and other artifacts.
-The process is quick, simple, and users can return to working with Wallaroo Ops with everything the same as when they left it.
+Organizations have the ability to upgrade Wallaroo to newer versions while keeping their workspaces, model uploads, ML workload orchestrations, and other artifacts intact.
+This process is fast and easy, allowing users to seamlessly resume their work with Wallaroo Ops without any changes.

 Upgrade Wallaroo follows this process: